vitantonioc/Polymer2-server-reload-build-Ecmascript-5/README.md

 ### Technical data
-This application use: the Polymer server for build, compile and bundled in  **es5-bundled** and **es6-bundled** and BrowserSync for loading any change. **With old browsers (ej.
+This application use: the Polymer server for build, compile and bundled in  **es5-bundled** and **es6-bundled** and BrowserSync for loading any change. **With old browsers (ex.
 IE11) isn't possible read Ecmascript 6 code, with this compiler is possible make a website for these browser and same time minify all files (javascript and html)**.
 I changed the root for links for adapt the reload.

 ##### Original app